Frequently Asked Questions for the MA

 - Demonstrate a reading proficiency in a foreign language.

-- Pass the M.A. comprehensive exam .
+- Pass the M.A. comprehensive exam.

-The MA requires a level of fluency in a second language roughly equivalent to two years of college study of a language.
-If within five years of filing your program (achieving Candidacy), you have completed the fourth semester (or sixth quarter) of an approved university-level foreign language course sequence with a grade of “ B” or better, you have already satisfied this requirement.
+The MA requires a level of fluency in a second language roughly equivalent to one year of college study of a language.
+If within five years of filing your program (achieving Candidacy), you have completed the second semester (or third quarter) of an approved university-level foreign language course sequence with a grade of “ B” or better, you have already satisfied this requirement.
 Just be sure to bring this to the attention of your advisor when you file for candidacy.
 Students who have taken coursework longer than five years previous to filing for candidacy or who have acquired their language skills and knowledge outside of an academic institution can satisfy the foreign language requirement in French, German, or Spanish, by taking an examination offered in the Foreign Language Department that has been specially devised for our graduate students.
 See the latest Graduate Newsletter or contact the Graduate Advisor for who to contact in the Foreign Language Department.
 Evidence of a first-language literacy other than English also satisfies the requirement.
 For answers to questions about this requirement, or to satisfy this requirement in a language other than French, German, or Spanish, please contact the M.A.
 Advisor.

 The Reading List Guidelines, you should note, represents a minimal coverage of the works an English M.A. should know.
 The program assumes you will do a considerable amount of reading in addition to your course assignments.
 Seminars, for the same reason, are not designed necessarily to cover the titles on the list; they are designed rather to model various ways of reading literature and to equip you to understand and evaluate critical approaches.
 You are expected to apply these approaches as you study the works on the list and to demonstrate on the Comprehensive Examination that you are capable of the level of independent study expected of a Master of Arts in English.